-(Widgets control the order certain features on your site appear)
+(Widgets control the order certain features on your site display)

-Looking inside this site’s Widget area, you would see that these features display on the site’s sidebar section in exactly the same order as they have been arranged in the active widget bar …
+Inside this site’s Widget area, you would see that these features appear on the site in exactly the same order as they have been arranged in the site’s active widget bar …

-(Drag and drop to rearrange widgets in your widget area)
+(Drag & drop to rearrange widgets in your widget area)

-The widget features have now been reorganized in your sidebar …
+The widgets have now been reordered in the sidebar …

-This immediately changes the order of items in the site’s sidebar.
-Note in the screenshot below that the click to call function (3) is now the first item on the sidebar menu, and the contact us banner (2) has been moved to the spot above the newsletter subscription form (1) …
+As you can see, this instantly changes the layout of your site’s sidebar.
+Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us graphic button (2) is now located above the newsletter sign-up form (1) …

-There are some more useful things about using WP widgets that are also worth knowing about:
+There are some other useful things worth knowing about using WP widgets:

-Depending on the actual theme that you have installed, you’re also able to manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing these changes to your live website.
+Depending on the actual WP theme that you have installed, you’re also able to manage and customize your widgets without making actual changes to your site, so you can be sure that you like what you see before committing these changes to your live website.

-You can do many edits, modifications and adjustments to widgets in preview mode, like adding, deleting and moving around your current widgets to any widget areas that your theme makes available, and see all changes in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site.
+You can do several edits to your widgets in preview mode, like inserting, removing and moving around your active widgets to any widget areas that your theme makes available, and see all changes in real time.
+If you like what you have done and click the “Save and Publish” button, your changes will then be instantly updated and reflected to your site visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-Widget management is a great feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing any changes you’ve made (to avoid making errors), or manage widgets on the fly using the Widget editor area shown previously.
+The ability to manage widgets inside your own WordPress dashboard is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing changes (to avoid making mistakes), or manage your widgets on the fly using the Widget editor area as shown earlier.

-As we’ve explained previously, WordPress lets you completely rearrange how content is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse, using drag-&-drop …
+As we’ve shown you in an earlier example, with WordPress you can easily rearrange how information is displayed in widgetized areas like your site’s sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-&-drop technology …

-(Reorganize sidebar elements with widgets to improve user experience)
+(Rearranging sidebar layout with widgets can help to improve your site’s visitor experience)

-In the screenshot above, for example, you can see that we have easily redesigned the layout in the sidebar by switching the search and testimonial sections.
-As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the screenshot above, for example, you can see that we have quickly and easily rearranged the layout in the site’s sidebar by switching around the search and testimonial sections.
+As you now know, this was easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.

-Rearrange sidebar elements with widgets to improve your site’s user experience.
+Rearranging sidebar elements using widgets can improve visitor experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With most traditionally-designed websites, you would need to edit code in the site’s templates to rearrange the layout, make unique customizations to features on page elements like a newsletter registration form, or just add other features like your website’s page list, or a dropdown menu of your blog post categories, a post archives section, custom page menus, links to recommended resources, links to your recent posts, the latest user comments, a section displaying clickable ad banners, customer testimonials or polls, RSS feed items, images, Twitter feeds, and more.
+With most static websites, you would need to edit code in your site’s templates to rearrange the order of elements, customize features on page elements like subscriber forms, or just add features like a nested list of pages, or a dropdown menu of your post categories, an archive section, menus, links to external sites, links to your recent posts, the latest user comments, a section displaying clickable images, testimonials or poll questions & results, RSS feed content, video galleries, Facebook feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no customization, other than to add something like an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no configurable options, other than to add an optional title to the widget as shown in the example below …

-(Some widgets give you little to no customizing options)
+(Some widgets offer little to no customizing options)

-Most widgets provide various options that allow you to further configure things.
-This can include things like making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …
+Most widgets provide additional settings that allow you to further customize your site features.
+This can include things like making certain types of information hidden to visitors but visible to registered users, displaying additional forms, fields, or data, specifying sizes of sidebar images, videos, etc. and more …

-As you have seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be added to your WordPress website simply by activating a plugin and then dragging and dropping the plugin’s related widget into your Active widgets area.
+As we have just seen, widgets require no coding experience or programming expertise to use.
+Most widgets can be added to your WP website simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.

-For some useful tips and tricks to using widgets, see these great tutorials showing you how to use various widgets in WordPress to boost the effectiveness of your website, plus lots of useful tips on how to get the most benefit out of WordPress with widgets:
+For useful tips and tricks to using widgets, see these great tutorials showing you how to use different widgets in WordPress to boost the effectiveness of your site, plus lots of useful tips on how to get the most benefit out of WordPress using widgets:

 - How To Use And Configure WordPress Widgets – Part 1